ymerejsasnak/doodle-world/README.md

 Little interactive thing for my daughter - for practicing css animations/transforms/etc

-!!!!walker code is kind of messy and too specific --- work on this before continuing!

 each will be added randomly offscreen on either side